 "Spatial-temporal (ST) windows" CPUE index for age 4+ (Takahashi et al. 2002) was also updated using the new method as described in Takahashi (2006).
 "ST windows" represents Area 9/May and June, and Area 8/September and October.
 By inspecting historical Japanese longline catch/effort data, these spatiotemporal strata were so defined as to persistently observe substantial effort of the longline fishery.
-A trend of the

-"ST windows" is shown in Fig. 1-6.
+A trend of the "ST windows" is shown in Fig. 1-7.
 The updated index more or less has kept the same level ranging between 0.5-1.0 index values the past 20 years.
-For the last three years, the index stays at lower level than the historical low levels as in the late 1980s.
-The index value in 2009 was slightly below the past 5-year average over 2004-08.
+For the last five years, the index stays at levels lower than or same as the historical low levels observed in the late 1980s.
+The index value in 2010 was same as the past 5-year average over 2005-09.

-"Laslett Core Area" is another concept, based upon different criteria from ST windows, to define and extract spatiotemporal strata in which longline fishing has consistently been occurred, and CPUE data for these strata are used to derive abundance indices by applying smoothing splines (Laslett 2001).
-Trend of the Laslett Core Area CPUE showed almost the identical pattern to that of w0.5 and w0.8 indices for age 4+ (Fig. 1-5g and Fig. 1-7).
-The 2009 index was much higher than the past 5-year average.
+"Laslett Core Area" applies another concept, based upon different criteria from ST windows, that is to define and extract spatiotemporal strata in which longline fishing has consistently been occurred, and CPUE data for these strata are used to derive abundance indices by utilizing smoothing splines (Laslett 2001).
+Trend of the Laslett Core Area CPUE showed almost the identical pattern to that of w0.5 and w0.8 indices for age 4+ (Figs. 1-5g, 1-6, and 1-8).
+The 2010 index was higher than the past 5-year average.